mmalloul/ai-assistant/README.md

 - Python 3.11.8 or lower (Torch is not compatible with newer versions)
 - Virtual environment with pip (Important to not cause dependency conflicts)
 - Other dependencies listed in `requirements.txt`
+- Ollama needs be running in the background for the models to work

 ## Installation